Bullying and harassment is behaviour that makes someone feel intimidated or offended. Harassment is unlawful under the Equality Act 2010.

 - Trade Union Representative

 If this does not resolve the problem, you can make a formal complaint using your employer’s grievance procedure.
-As a last resort, you can take legal action at an Employment Tribunal, but you should normally raise a grievance first..
+As a last resort, you can take legal action at an Employment Tribunal, but you should normally raise a grievance first.

 Employers have a duty of care to ensure the health, safety and welfare of their staff and should ensure bullying and harassment is prevented in the workplace.
-Where bullying and harassment does occur, employers should ensure that those being subjected to bullying or harassment feel confident enough to raise complaints without fear of reprisal.
+Where bullying and harassment do occur, employers should ensure that those being subjected to bullying or harassment feel confident enough to raise complaints without fear of reprisal.
 Employers should have a robust policy in place that sets out its commitment to promoting dignity and respect in the workplace and how such unacceptable behaviour is dealt with.

 Because employers are responsible for preventing bullying and harassment – they are liable for any harassment suffered by their employees.
 Most bullying happens out of sight of others, so you might not have any witnesses.
 This does not stop you reporting the bullying to your Manager to get the situation resolved.
 However, it is a good idea to keep a diary or record of the bullying.